ysnd/embedded-learning-lab/components/BMP280/README.md

 This component is a basic driver for BMP280 barometric pressure temperature sensor using ESP-IDF.

 ## Features
-- Read temperature value.
+- Read temperature value in Celsius.
-- Read pressure value.
+- Read pressure value in Pa.
-- Read altitude value.
+- Read altitude value in m.
 - Simple and reusable.

 ## How to Use